Characters: Yu-Gi-Oh! Main Characters

 "Reluctantly, I cut short the episode with Priest Seto and Kisara [due to editorial deadlines], which is something I still regret, because, as all of you guessed, it is the defining episode for the relationship between present-day Kaiba and his Blue-Eyes White Dragon." note

 - The Rival: Yugi's main rival.
+And we're talking the hostile type of rivalry.

 - School Uniforms are the New Black: Averted in the present (unlike a certain rival of his), played straight in flashbacks, were he is seen wearing his white school uniform while doing things like killing his stepfather and walking away from his first monetary triumph in a prototype of his first Badass Longcoat.
 Guess he did those things after school.